prateekdev92/spa-angular-es6-rest-nodejs/README.md

 * Overview page:
 * Lists all customers
 * Add a new customer
-* Link to edit a customer (‘Customer Detail’ page) o Delete a customer
+* Link to edit a customer (‘Customer Detail’ page) & Delete a customer

 ## Customer Detail page:
-* Edit & remove profile data# spa-angular-es6-rest-nodejs
+* Edit & remove profile data